Javran/Thinking-dumps/paper-and-tutorial/typed-tagless/NOTES.md

+## Terms

+- Object language: the language we are implementing

+- Meta language: the language that we are using to implement another languge.
+  (I think this is where the "meta-" prefix comes from)

 ## 3.5 Relating initial and final typed tagless encodings

 * if the encoding is tight, that means only well-typed objects are representable,